> Folk Music > Songs > Eence Upon a Time

 And not the chaff that blaws.

 Ellen Mitchell sang Aince Upon a Time in 2002 on her Tradition Bearers album On Yonder Lea.
-She commented in her liner notes:
+She noted:

 This is a song I have heard over many years, and sung by many singers.
-I liked it but was never inspired to learn it until I heard the late Christine Stewart singing it on the Foundry Bar Band CD Rolling Home (Springthyme SPRCD1028).
+I liked it but was never inspired to learn it until I heard the late Christine Stewart singing it on the Foundry Bar Band CD Rolling Home.
 She lifted the song to another dimension for me.
 I greatly admire her interpretation and style.

 Lyrics